abertout/rioc/doc/gpu.rst

     warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Next, to use the `CUDA toolkit`_ , it must be activated with:
+Next, to use the `CUDA toolkit`_ , it could be activated using the following command:

 .. code-block:: bash